Projects

 Descriptions:

 Plausibly Deniable Encryption (PDE) has been proposed to defend against adversaries who can coerce users into revealing the encrypted sensitive content.
 The high-level idea of PDE is: the original sensitive data are encrypted into a cipher-text in such a way that, when using a decoy key, a different reasonable and innocuous plain-text will be generated; only when using the true key, the original sensitive data will be disclosed.
 Upon being coerced, the victim can simply disclose the decoy key to avoid being tortured.
-Our goal of this project is to leverage concept of PDE and build deniable storage systems specifically for mobile devices, which would be challenging compared to PDE systems for PC platforms because: First, compared to a PC platform, a mobile platform is usually equipped with limited computational resources and sensitive to energy consumption.
-In other words, the PDE designs for mobile platforms have much higher requirements in efficiency and energy effectiveness.
-Therefore, the existing PDE systems built for PC platforms are not immediately applicable to the mobile platforms due to their large overhead.
-Second, modern mobile devices usually use NAND flash as storage media, and deniability compromise is possible due to flash storage's internal design for handing special nature of flash memory.
+Our goal is to leverage concept of PDE and build deniable storage systems specifically for flash memory storage.
 Compared to mechanical drives, flash memory has a few completely different characteristics, including: 1) Flash memory is update unfriendly.
 A flash cell cannot be over-written before it has been erased.
 However, the erase can only be performed on the basis of a large region (i.e., a 128-KB block); 2) Flash memory is vulnerable to wear.
 A flash cell can only be programmed/erased for a limited number of times before the wear begins to deteriorate its integrity.
+The PDE systems can be used to defend against coercive attackers, safeguarding victims' lives.
+The PDE systems can be also used to protect mission-critical data by complementing the traditional confidentiality with deniability property.

 Projects: